soundpaint/rp2040pio-docs/future-work.rst

 Future Work
 ===========

-Some essential features currently do not yet work correctly and need to be fixed, including the following issues:
+Some features currently may not yet work as expected and may need to be fixed, including the following issues:

-* GPIO mapping: Output priority is not yet implemented.
-Currently, in the case of a conflicting write of multiple state machines onto the same GPIO pin, the state machines will just write to the PIO's GPIO pads, and by chance, one state machine will win without considering any priority.
-This bug only applies if there are conflicts, but has no impact otherwise.

-* FIFO mapping: The *exact* layout of FIFO memory in the registers' facade is poorly documented and therefore probably badly implemented.
-This (presumed) bug will be fixed hopefully soon, together with implementing a small new FIFO Observer example client.
+* FIFO mapping: The *exact* layout of FIFO memory in the registers' facade is poorly documented and therefore possibly incorrectly implemented.
+This issue needs further investigation.

 * Instruction insertion: The exact order of delays, PC value update, interaction with stalls, etc. is quite tricky.
 There may be or may